 Getting a mortgage as a self employed person

 If you are looking for information on SA302s the chances are it is in connection with a current mortgage or remortgage application.
 In recent years mortgage lenders have started requesting SA302’s and Tax Overviews as part of their underwriting process for self employed applicants – this is now common across the market.

 Why can’t Lender’s just work with a reference from an accountant or prepared accounts?

 That would seem to be the simple answer, but in today’s market simple does not seem to work; we even had one mainstream Lender refusing to issue an offer without an SA302 even though the clients accountant could confirm his income, the business where he was a partner could confirm income, and his bank statements showed a regular five figure monthly payment from the business.

-SA302′s are effectively confirmation from the Inland Revenue of their understanding of the income being received by the tax payer.
+SA302’s are effectively confirmation from the Inland Revenue of their understanding of the income being received by the tax payer.
+Tax Overviews confirm the tax being paid on that income.
 This makes them a solid indicator for the lender of the affordability of a mortgage offered to a self employed borrower.

 Of course SA302’s do not tell the full story in all circumstances.
 For example limited company directors may retain profit within the business would be considered by some lenders but will not form part of the self assessment tax calculation.

 Did you know that lenders can work on one years trading?
 Call us now on 020 8979 9684

 Other problems can be caused for the self employed borrower by:-

 - Change of trading style